-For the Russian Join you will need a needle with an eye that is just large enough to pass the yarn through – I flatten my yarn end with my fingers and work it through the eye.
+For the Russian Join you will need a fine needle with an eye that is just large enough to pass the yarn through – I work the eye back and forth over the end of the yarn against my until it all passes through the eye.
 It takes a minute but is worth the effort.

 To join in new balls of the same colour…insert the needle about an inch to an inch and a half from the end of the strand – the eye should be facing the direction of the yarn end.